louiz/biboumi/doc/biboumi.1.md

 non-local connection from components, thus encryption is useless.
 IRC SSL/TLS is also not yet implemented.

-Biboumi also does not check if received JIDs are properly formatted using nodeprep.
+Biboumi also does not check if the received JIDs are properly formatted using nodeprep.
 This must be done by the XMPP server to which biboumi is directly connected.

+Remember that the administrator of the gateway you use is able to view all your IRC conversations, whether you’re using encryption or not.
+This is exactly as if you were running your IRC client on someone else’s server.

+Biboumi does not yet provide a way to ban users from connecting to it, has no protection against flood or any sort of abuse that your users may cause on the IRC servers.
+Some XMPP server however offer the possibility to restrict what JID can access a gateway.
+Use that feature if you wish to grant access to your biboumi instance only to a list of users.

 AUTHORS
 -------